martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

         uacr = 40, zip = "49507", time = "30yr")
     Message
       Estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
+    Condition
+      Warning:
+      Estimating 30-year risk in people > 59 years of age is questionable Message
       Estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
-    Output
+    Condition
+      Warning:
+      Estimating 30-year risk in people > 59 years of age is questionable Output
       $total_cvd
       # A tibble: 1 x 2